The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Introduction

 Here, we present the Open Polymers 2026 (\op{}) Dataset---a large-scale, openly available resource designed to enable the development of MLIPs for polymeric systems (Figure \ref{fig:omers_overview}).
 Diverse polymeric structures are obtained by simulating polymer structure dynamics, including molecular dynamics (MD) simulations of 94k unique amorphous polymer simulation cells for a cumulative total of over 239,000~ns.
-We extract substructures from these larger polymeric systems, capping dangling bonds with hydrogens as necessary, and form the MLIP training data from over 6.57 million DFT single-point calculations including 1.2B total atoms. \op{} was specifically designed to capture the vast diversity of chemical environments found in polymer materials, spanning various linear chain architectures, molecular weight distributions, solvation environments, condensed-phase reactions, and polymer-ion interactions. \op{} also used the identical DFT settings as OMol25, making it trivial to combine the datasets for MLIP training.
-We demonstrate that an MLIP trained on a combination of \op{} and OMol25 is more accurate for polymer systems than an MLIP trained on OMol25 alone without regressing on the performance for other molecular chemistry domains.
+We extract substructures from these larger polymeric systems, capping dangling bonds with hydrogens as necessary, and form the total MLIP dataset from over 6.35 million DFT single-point calculations including 1.2B total atoms. \op{} was specifically designed to capture the vast diversity of chemical environments found in polymer materials, spanning various linear chain architectures, molecular weight distributions, solvation environments, condensed-phase reactions, and polymer-ion interactions. \op{} also used the identical DFT settings as OMol25, making it trivial to combine the datasets for MLIP training.
+We demonstrate that an MLIP trained on a combination of \op{} and OMol25 is more accurate for polymer systems than an MLIP trained on OMol25 alone without regressing on the performance for other molecular chemistry domains. \op{} in particular dramatically improves model performance for condensed phase reactive configurations.
 To encourage the open development of improved MLIP models, we provide all of the \op{} data with a CC-BY-4.0 license.